furechan/pydev-toy/README.md

-# Python cli prototype to manage simple projects
+# Command line utils to manage python projects

 Set of command line utils to manage `pyproject.toml` based projects.
 The command line is built with `click` and can run multiple project